Anisotropic tensor calculus: Classical connections as anisotropic connections

-This implies straightforward that the Chern connection (when interpreted as a family of affine connections) is the only anisotropic linear connection which is torsion-free and compatible with the metric in the sense that $\nabla g=0$, namely, Chern connection is the Levi-Civita connection of the pseudo-Finsler metric (see \cite{Mat80}, \cite[Eqs.
+This implies straightforwardly that the Chern connection (when interpreted as a family of affine connections) is the only anisotropic linear connection which is torsion-free and compatible with the metric in the sense that $\nabla g=0$, namely, the Chern connection is the Levi-Civita connection of the pseudo-Finsler metric (see \cite{Mat80}, \cite[Eqs.
 (7.20) and (7.21)]{Sh01} or \cite[Proposition 2.3]{Jav14a}).
+It is possible to get a Koszul formula for this connection: